BiAPoL/HIP_Introduction_to_Napari_and_image_processing_with_Python_2022/_sources/01_Introduction_BIA/02_exercise_apoc.md

 Close the `Object segmentation` user interface and hide or delete the `Labels` layer with your manual annotation.

 ## Object classification
+Objects can also be classified according to their propeties such as size, intensity and shape.
+The following procedure is also shown in [this video](apoc_object_classification.mp4).

 Add another label image.
 ![](apoc21.png)